elisolutions/SAS-react_mysql_go/README.md

 ﻿# SAS-react_mysql_go

- -This a full-stack web application that is a basic User information management with CRUD features:
+ -This is a full-stack web application that is a basic User information management with CRUD features:

 • Create User
 • List All Users